 The most used commercial cloud services by researchers was Dropbox (29%), 17% was using WeTransfer and 28% of the respondents were using Google Cloud.

-As regards the access of these cloud services 64% of researchers accessed for free, 47% personally pay for these services and for around 33% the cloud service is funded by their university.
+Regarding how these cloud services were accessed, 64% of researchers accessed for free, 47% personally pay for these services and for around 33% the cloud service is funded by their university.

 Almost half of the respondents (49.3%) need a medium capacity of commercial cloud services with high processing needs, requiring large amounts of software and data.
 A third of the respondents (34%) have low processing needs that require small-scale software and light data usage.
 A small proportion (16%) has intensive processing needs, necessitating huge software and data usage.

 More specifically, the features most appreciated by researchers were accessing storage (64%) and computing services (51%).
 Researchers were also looking for engineering software tools and services, such as MATLAB, Mathematica, Ansys and AutoCAD (30%) and artificial intelligence, machine learning, and deep learning services, such as Keras and TensorFlow (20%).

 The EOSC-hub study goes on to present a business model analysis in the EOSC context, with a specific focus on proposing mechanisms for acquiring digital services, based on the use cases where a researcher may look to acquire services on demand.

 Looking ahead, the main work will be to further develop the identified business models and consider public-to-public, private-to-public and public-to-private scenarios also in relationship to the wider funding environment in to identify opportunities to enable an EOSC ecosystem with participation from commercial providers.